Student BYOD Wi-Fi Security Solutions

 With unmanaged devices, there is also a high risk of misconfiguration.
 If you’re requiring students to utilize specific security settings, it can be difficult to ensure these are properly enabled.

-In a K-12 environment, your end-users encapsulate a wide range of ages and levels of technical literacy.
+In a K-12 environment, your end-users span a wide range of ages and levels of technical literacy.
 It’s possible for older children and teens to follow detailed configuration steps, but the same cannot be said for elementary-age students.

 Access to Non-School Resources

-You cannot guarantee what types of resources students and staff will visit in their spare time on an unmanaged device.
+You cannot control what types of resources students and staff will visit in their spare time on an unmanaged device.
 Furthermore, there’s no way to guarantee that the things they do access will be safe.

 Password Mismanagement